Is Caltech Test Optional?

 Declaration of Intent Regarding International Financial Assistance

-When an international citizen applies for freshman admission to Caltech, they are prompted with questions on the application to confirm that they have an understanding of our financial aid policy and, as a result, confirm that they intend to apply for financial aid from Caltech.
+When an international citizen applies for freshman admission to Caltech, they are prompted with questions on the application to confirm that they understand its financial aid policy and, as a result, confirm that they intend to apply for financial aid from Caltech.

-Because the total amount of financial aid funds available to international students is limited, and because Caltech remains committed to meeting the demonstrated need of all admitted students, the university takes into consideration the level of financial need that international students have.
+Because the total amount of financial aid funds available to international students is limited, and because Caltech remains committed to meeting the demonstrated need of all admitted students, the university considers the level of financial need that international students have.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.